benchopt/benchopt/doc/tutorials/add_solver.rst

         ...

-Your solver is now ready to be run!
+With these methods being implemented, your solver is now ready to be run!

 Additional features